robertduplock/scifibooks.club/content/en/blog/star-trek-picard-season-2-mini-review.md

 ### Renee Picard and the Watcher

-"Hey, guys look... we're five episodes in and we're running out of story.
+"Hey, guys, look... we're five episodes in, and we're running out of story.
 How about Picard's niece is also an astronaut, and all of future history hinges on her getting on that ship?"
-The major issue with this story thread is that, basically, nothing happens.
-Not-Laris sits around in different rooms talking a lot, while Renee gets a pep-talk from Picard.
+The primary issue with this story thread is that, basically, nothing happens.
+Not-Laris sits around in different rooms, talking a lot, while Renee gets a pep-talk from Picard.
 Although the bit at the end where Not-Laris saves her was a neat little twist.

 ### Rios and the Doctor

+Somehow, Rios emerged as my favourite character in season 2.
+Rios never quite fit into the 24th century, a man out of place.
+I liked how he found his groove in the barbaric past.
+He and the doctor had good chemistry, and I enjoyed the "heart on sleeve" social commentary regarding the treatment of immigrants and refugees.
+However, I am bummed they left him behind.

+### Q is about to go zzzzzz

+Q was teased as a significant part of the story, but he is barely in it!
+Fine, the final scene with him and Picard was pretty touching.
+I just wish he (and Guinan, to some extent) played a more pivotal role in the story.
+John De Lance was great, though.

+### Play me another Soong

+At this point, I'm just tired.
+I love Brent Spiner, but this Soong iteration winds up being a one-dimensional bad guy, and the story was Kore was a re-hash from season 1.
+In some ways, this might have been the weakest point in the show.
+Seriously, you don't need _seven_ plot threads to fill ten episodes.
+They wanted to cast Spiner and Briones in the show somehow.